Walking Hand in Hand

 The Land Between was developed in partnership with the Indigenous Nations of the Mitchii Saagiig Territory- having worked together to build the charity’s capacity and programming since 2006.

-The charity believes that reconciliation is not possible without an equal footing between the parties involved, and therefore reconciliation is not possible without the restoration of culture and capacity of the Indigenous Nations whose traditional territories we occupy.
-Therefore the charity works to reinvigorate, reignite and restore Indigenous cultural traditions, practices, and ways of knowing.
-The charity also believes that reconciliation means equal authority – walking hand and hand on the same road.
+The charity believes that reconciliation is not possible without equality between all parties involved, and therefore we feel that reconciliation is only made possible and meaningful when there is a restoration of the culture and capacity of the Indigenous Nations whose traditional territories we are so privileged to share.
+Furthermore, we firmly believe, that First Nations are inherent leaders in caring for Turtle Island (North America), and that their connections to Creation and their related knowledge and practices are essential guideposts for Canadians, to navigate our future collective wellbeing.
+Also, our health and welfare is inextricably tied to the health and welfare of Nature.
+Therefore, the charity works to support the reinvigoration, reignition and restoration Indigenous cultural traditions, practices, and systems.
+The charity also understands that reconciliation relates to the original Treaties, and therefore means equal authority and at the same time autonomy (self-governance), which means that reconciliation is walking together in our efforts- sharing the journey.
 Rather than simply “consulting” or engaging Indigenous peoples and communities, we seek to provide the means for equal authority and governance in our work and efforts.

-In this vein, the charity operates using a hybrid style of Indigenous Traditional Governance where the Talking Circle is used for meetings, and where consensus is the mode of decision making.
-The Council of the charity has equal representation and equal voice at the table, and with a constitution that is evenly represented by Indigenous and western mainstream individuals.
-Furthermore, the charity strives to honour the treaties by having a delegate seat on the Council that is appointed by Curve Lake First Nation to represent the Nation at the table.
+In this vein, the charity operates using a hybrid style of Indigenous Traditional Governance, without appropriating a Clan system, but where the Talking Circle is used for meetings, and where consensus is the mode of decision making.
+The Council of the charity has equal representation and equal voice at the table, and with a constitution that is evenly represented by Indigenous voices, and western mainstream individuals.
+Furthermore, the charity strives to honour original agreements by a delegate seat on the Council that is appointed by Curve Lake First Nation, where our majority work takes place, to represent the Nation at the table.

 The deep democracy that is employed in the charity’s governance structure also inspires the projects we undertake: Here we strive to facilitate open democratic forums that support deliberative dialogue and plurality.
 These ways result in robust and solutions that are appropriate and innovative.
 The multiple perspectives within “talking circles” are necessary to achieve meaningful outcomes – also they achieve other benefits of cultivating relationships, building bridges across divides, and honouring individuals stories, experiences and insights.